Bitspark/go-tree/README.md

 - Parse Go packages from directories
 - Extract package metadata (functions, types, constants, variables)
 - Format Go packages into a single source file
+- Generate JSON representation for use with static site generators
 - Configurable parsing and formatting options

 ## Installation